Metastability of Logit Dynamics for Coordination Games: Metastability of Graphical Coordination games

-In this section we study the metastability properties of the logit dynamics for the Ising game (equivalently the Glauber dynamics for the Curie-Weiss model) from our quantitative point of view.
-Namely, we show that, if we start from a profile where the number of $+1$ (respectively $-1$) is a sufficiently large majority, and if $\beta$ is large enough then, after an initial \emph{pseudo-mixing} phase, the distribution of the chain at time $t$ is close, in total variation distance, to the degenerate distribution concentrated in the profile with all $+1$'s (respectively all $-1$'s) for all $t = \mathcal{O}(\text{poly}(n))$.
+The mixing time of the logit dynamics for the Curie-Weiss game is known to be exponential for every $\beta > 1/n$ (see Theorem~15.3 in \cite{lpwAMS08}).
+In this section we show that, if the Markov chain starts from a profile where the number of $+1$ (respectively $-1$) is a sufficiently large majority and if $\beta$ is large enough then, after a polynomial \emph{pseudo-mixing} time, the distribution of the chain is close, in total variation distance, to $\pi_{\+}$ (respectively, $\pi_{\meno}$).
+Note that from Lemma~\ref{lem:graphical_extreme_metastable} and Lemma~\ref{lem:meta:1}, since $\Delta=2$ and $d_{\min} = n-1$, it follows that $\pi_{\+}$ and $\pi_{\meno}$ are metastable for a time longer than any polynomial for any $\beta = \omega(\log n / n)$.